mike325/nvim/plugins.md

 * `dac` delete the comment under the cursor, the content and the characters
 * `cic` changes the content within the comment

+#### Vim-textobj-xmlattr
+Comment text object uses textobj-user to operate over the the attributes of HTML/XML tags

 #### Vim-indent-object
 Indent text ( object does not depend on textobj plugin ) allow you to operate on the indent level, it is extreme useful for languages that does not define